 VU Amsterdam uses the European Credit Transfer System (ECTS) which is based on the workload students should have in order to achieve expected learning outcomes.
-ECTS is based on the principle that 60 credits measure the workload of a full-time student during one academic year.
+ECTS is based on the principle that 30 ECTS credits measure the workload of a full-time student during one semester (and 60 ECTS for a full academic year).
 In addition, each ECTS credit is equivalent to 28 study hours (which includes both classroom hours as well as self-study).
 Most courses are 6 ECTS credits.

 Dutch grades range from 1 (lowest) to 10 (highest).
 Grades of 5.5 and higher are passing grades.
 The highest grade, 10, is very rarely awarded.
 An 8 is considered a high mark and a 7 is more common.
 Grades from 1 to 3 are also quite rare.

 |10%||Excellent/Very good||A||8.0 - 10.0|